 With access to leading-edge technology in one location, our experts can perform the diagnostic ultrasound, fine needle aspiration (FNA) and on-the-spot evaluation of thyroid nodules in the same visit.
 Pictured here is surgical oncologist Kevin Brumund, MD.

 Our patients with thyroid cancer receive customized care from an experienced team of endocrinologists, oncologists and surgeons.
-UC San Diego Health System is a recognized leader in the latest methods of diagnosing and managing thyroid cancer, which increases your chances of successful treatment.
+UC San Diego Health is a recognized leader in the latest methods of diagnosing and managing thyroid cancer, which increases your chances of successful treatment.

 Expert Diagnosis Makes A Difference